 With 26MP, the 6D Mark II offers a higher resolution than the 1200D (17.9MP), but the 6D Mark II nevertheless has larger individual pixels (pixel pitch of 5.76μm versus 4.31μm for the 1200D) due to its larger sensor.
 Moreover, the 6D Mark II is a somewhat more recent model (by 3 years and 4 months) than the 1200D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the 6D Mark II provides substantially higher image quality than the 1200D, with an overall score that is 22 points higher.
 This advantage is based on 2.5 bits higher color depth, 0.6 EV in additional dynamic range, and 2 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 6D Mark II provides a higher frame rate than the 1200D.
 It can shoot video footage at 1080/60p, while the 1200D is limited to 1080/30p.

 Feature comparison: Canon 6D Mark II vs 1200D